miegir/Miegir.Extensions.Http/README.md

 });
 ```

 We can configure our clients manually.
-The confugiration from `IConfiguration` instance will be provided on top of that (since it is applied with IPostConfigureOptions&lt;HttpClientFactgoryOptions>).
+The configuration from `IConfiguration` instance will be provided on top of that (since it is applied with IPostConfigureOptions&lt;HttpClientFactoryOptions>).
 ```C#
 builder.Services.AddHttpClientConfiguration();